 2021 Australia Risk and Compliance Salary Guide

-5 months ago by Matthew Quinn / Back to all blogs
+almost 3 years ago by Matthew Quinn / Back to all blogs

 The demand for risk and compliance professionals in Australia remains high despite the economic decline instigated by Covid-19.
 Regardless of the industry, risk and compliance functions will remain critical for businesses to meet regulatory and governance demands.

 The big challenge for companies recruiting in Australia?
 A shortage of risk and compliance talent in an already small talent pool.

 This comes as no surprise as the spike in risk and compliance jobs commenced right after the Banking Royal Commission was established in December 2017.
 Since then, the industry has been on the hunt for risk and compliance experts.